Ariel view of Queenstown on the South Island in New Zealand

 Staying in Queenstown and Te Anau

 We stayed in Queenstown for three nights and Te Anau for one night, which was almost enough time to explore the area.
-If you have more time, consider spending at least a week.
-You will not run out of things to do.
+If you have more time, consider spending at least a week divided between Queenstown and Te Anau.

+You won’t run out of things to do.
 Queenstown is one of New Zealand’s premier destinations, and for good reason.

 In Queenstown, we stayed at the Copthorne Lakefront Hotel.
 Our lakeview room was comfortable and the view gorgeous.
 Also, the walk to Queenstown was just long enough to help mitigate the effects of Queenstown’s great restaurants.

-In Te Anau, we stayed at the Distinction Luxmore Hotel which was well-situated in the center of town and an easy walk to the scenic lakeside.
+In Te Anau, we stayed at the Distinction Luxmore Hotel which was well situated in the center of town and an easy walk to the scenic lakeside.

-Here are some more accommodation options in Queenstown:
+Here are more accommodation options in Queenstown:

 Would you like to save this post?